Pi-Apps-Coders/files/CompileCommands/README.md

 su - <username>
 ```

+It is good at this time to check the sources.list to see if it matches what you want it to be.

 Future apps/binaries should be uploaded to the large-files github release.
 You can do so via the web interface or with the github cli program
 ```bash
 gh release upload large-files path/to/file